DamianoPantani/fw-emoticons/README.md

 });
 ```

+Default emoticons mapping can be easily accessed and modified in the fw_emoticons.js file.

 ## License

 FW-Emoticons is a Freeware component, but it uses third-party font faces.
 Please refer to the section below for more license details.